-• Participate in five Zoom conversation with the class based on the text (Digital Mission: A Practical Guide for Ministry Online).
+Participate in five Zoom conversation with the class based on the text (Digital Mission: A Practical Guide for Ministry Online).
 If you can't attend for any reason, please let the instructor know in advance.
 Each student will be able to miss one discussion without negatively impacting their grade.
-This will happen on a mutually agreed upon date and time.
+These will happen on the five Wednesdays in September from 8am till 9am, MST.
 The Zoom code will be posted on the Moodle page in advance.